With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 In essence, licensing your work means you create it once and then sell customers the right to use your work in certain settings.
 While licensing fees are not usually very high, they can most definitely add up over time.

-If you’re looking for passive income apps that help you get money back on purchases you would have made anyway, then you should start by checking out Fluz.
+If you’re looking for passive income apps that help you save money by getting it back on purchases you would have made anyway, then you should start by checking out Fluz.

 Fluz is a cash-back passive income app that rewards you for shopping at certain retailers.